Mohammadpur, Dhaka

 Norfolk Island Pine Multiple Trunks

 Norfolk Island pines are a beautiful, unique type of tree that can make a great addition to any home.
-These pines are native to the Norfolk Island in Australia and they’re known for their tall, slender trunks.
+These pines are native to Norfolk Island in Australia and are known for their tall, slender trunks.
 Most Norfolk Island pines have just one trunk, but some may have multiple trunks.

 They won’t do well in shady areas or indoors.
 Secondly, they like warm weather and humid conditions – so if you live in a colder climate, you may need to provide extra care for your tree.
 Lastly, Norfolk Island pines can be prone to wind damage – so it’s important to plant them in an area where they won’t be exposed to strong winds.